• Skip to primary navigation

 Aquafaba - is the brine of cooked chickpeas or beans.
 I always use canned chickpea water, as it’s fool-proof.
 This is used as the vegan egg replacer.

-N.B., aquafaba from other beans, not garbanzo beans, do not always work.
-I have found it is hit and miss.
+N.B., aquafaba from beans other than chickpeas/garbanzo beans, do not always work.
+I have found it is hit-and-miss, so I avoid those.

-Lemon - acidity is needed to help the ingredients bind together and stabilize.
+Lemon - acidity is needed to help the ingredients bind together during the emulsification process and stabilize.
+Vinegar can replace the lemon in the exact amount.

 • Turn this eggless mayonnaise into a creamy vegan fry sauce.

-• Freshly chopped herbs, such as dill or rosemary.
+• Freshly chopped herbs, such as dill or rosemary or minced garlic.
 I like to add these at the beginning (only a small tsp).
-For garlic, I much prefer to make the best traditional Lebanese garlic sauce toum recipe.

 • Spices such as paprika, chili flakes, or turmeric.
 Again add this as the beginning.